JO3-W3B-D3V/ToolKit-JS/README.md

 - Implement a graph data structure.
 - Implement a balancing algorithm for the tree, or create a red-black tree.
 - Add more developer tools.
 - Encapsulate all of the current functions (bar global functions.js) into one parent Object.
-Although this is up for debate, purely due to the fact that
 - Produce detailed documentation to download.
 - Publish documentation online.
 - Add more detail to documentation.